GBLille/MassiveFold/README.md

 4. **Set custom parameters**

 Each cluster has its own specifications in parameterizing job files.
-For flexibility needs, you can add your custom parameters in your headers, and then in the `AFmassive_params.json` and/or `ColabFold_params.json` file so that you can dynamically change their values in the json file.
+For flexibility needs, you can add your custom parameters in your headers, and then in the `AFmassive_params.json` file and/or `ColabFold_params.json` file and/or `alphafold3_params.json` so that you can dynamically change their values in the json file.

 To illustrate these "special needs", here is an example of parameters that can be used on the French national Jean Zay cluster to specify GPU type, time limits or the project on which the hours are used: